 The core of the hoplite's defensive gear was the aspis, a large, round, concave shield roughly three feet in diameter.
 Constructed from layers of wood and often faced with bronze, the aspis was heavy, weighing between 15 and 20 pounds.
 It was designed to be held with the left arm through a central band (porpax) and gripped at the rim (antilabe), providing protection from chin to knee.
 The shield's size and weight necessitated a specific fighting posture and made individual, agile combat difficult, but its defensive capabilities within a formation were immense.

-This equipment was not just for show.
-It dictated the rhythm and style of Greek warfare.
+This equipment dictated the rhythm and style of Greek warfare.
 The weight of the armor, the size of the shield, and the length of the spear all led to a style of fighting that was slow, deliberate, and oriented towards pushing and shoving (the othismos) rather than fast, individual dueling.
+The hoplite was a team player; his survival depended on the man beside him.

 The Phalanx Formation

 Success in this system depended entirely on discipline and cohesion.
 Individual heroism was often less valuable than maintaining one's place within the formation.
 A gap in the line could be catastrophic, as an enemy could exploit the opening to attack the unprotected right side of a hoplite.
-Therefore, extensive drilling and a shared sense of duty were paramount.
-The famous Spartan drill-masters were masters of this, turning their phalanx into a professional, near-mechanical instrument of war.
+Therefore, extensive drilling and a shared sense of duty were essential.
+The famous Spartan drill-masters mastered this through the agoge, the brutal state education system that produced professional soldiers from boyhood—the Agoge turned Spartans into the most feared hoplites in Greece.

 Defensive Strategies of the Greek City-States